Thuytrinhne/patient-management-be/README.md

 This is an simple web application of patients managements.

-# Analysis problem and think for solution
+# Analysis problem and Solution

 ## Problem